Celebrating Local Creativity

 Ron’s photographic work is now stored at the Library of Congress, University of Washington Special Collections Division and at the University of Oregon library.

-Snowy Owl, palladium print by Ron Reeder is a part of the Kevin & Mary Daniels permanent collection.
+Snowy Owl, palladium print by Ron Reeder is a part of the private collection of Kevin & Mary Daniels.

 Robert is an award-winning fine art photographer, graphic designer, and mixed media artist.